 The following options describe the non-credit transcript notation programs for internship and research experiences.
 If students have questions about the notation options, they should contact the Career Center.

 - Internship Notation Program (INP): Through reflective exercises, assessments, and feedback, students address program goals related to self-assessment, self-directed learning, values integration, career exploration and professional development.
 The INP is available to matriculated students in any class year or major who have secured an eligible internship experience.
 The program runs in the fall, spring, or summer terms.
-Several majors and certificate programs allow or require the INP to fulfill a graduation requirement.
-Students receive a non-credit notation (INTR 7xx) upon successful completion of the internship and INP components.
+Several majors and certificate programs allow or require the INP to fulfill a requirement.
+Students receive a non-credit notation upon successful completion of the internship and INP components through the INTR 7xx course number.
 Arrangements for the internship and INP registration must be coordinated at the beginning of the experience; retroactive notations are not granted.

 Honors in the Major